Opportunities to Serve

 Marian students have several opportunities throughout the year to take trips that are immersion-based.
 The focus of these trips is to expose students to experiences and people very different from themselves, and to provide them with direct experience interacting with people who have been cast to the margins of society.From attending luncheons with guests of the Center for the Homeless to praying the Rosary with the elderly, to drinking coffee with patrons at Our Lady of the Road Catholic Worker Center, these trips challenge students to expand their view of the world that God so dearly loves.

-Begun in 2014 as part of Marian's 50th anniversary, Knights' Day of Service is a celebration in which the Marian family gives back to the local community.
+Initiated in 2014 as part of Marian's 50th anniversary, Knights Service Day is a celebration in which the Marian family gives back to the local community.
 Every student, faculty, and staff member, along with countless parent volunteers and alumni gather into organized groups and together donate a day of service at over 50 not-for-profit agencies, parishes and schools in the Michiana area.
 These student groups provide many hands to complete necessary projects while learning more about our community's many philanthropic organizations.

-After the event, students meet with their homeroom teachers to reflect on what this opportunity to do volunteer work means to them.
-The students are always overwhelmingly positive in their evaluations and often pursue a continued service relationship with the organization to which they are paired for Day of Service.
+After the event, students reflect with their Theology classes on what this opportunity to do volunteer work means to them.
+The students are always overwhelmingly positive in their evaluations and often pursue a continued service relationship with the organization to which they are paired for the day.

-The Marian Pastoral Ministry team coordinates this event with the help of many volunteer parents.
+Marian's Pastoral Minister and the Development Office coordinate this event with the help of many volunteer parents.
 Any Marian parents or alumni interested in volunteering for this event should contact the Pastoral Ministry Office for more information.

 Eric's Promise is a service program dedicated to the memory of Eric Henry.
 Eric was a beloved member of the Marian High School Class of 2002 whose life ended tragically as a result of a single car accident.